MyEBikeLaw

 • High-speed devices (motor over 750 W and capable of more than 28 mph) are banned from every public surface — roads, bike lanes, paths, and sidewalks — at any age, and can be seized as non-road-legal.

-When does HB 2021 take effect?
+When did HB 2021 take effect?
 Is there a grace period?

 +

 There is no grace period.
-Unlike New Jersey's six-month runway, Hawaii's riding provisions — including the you-can't-ride-unregistered rule — take effect the day the bill becomes law.
+Unlike New Jersey's six-month runway, Hawaii's riding provisions — including the you-can't-ride-unregistered rule — took effect the day the bill was signed.
 Only the retailer labeling and point-of-sale disclosure duties are delayed (120 days).
-If you ride in Hawaii, registering before mid-July is the move.
+If you ride in Hawaii, registering your e-bike is now the move.

 How do I register my e-bike in Hawaii?